Neurological Tests and Procedures

-You will be connected to an EKG monitor that records the electrical activity of the heart and monitors the heart during the procedure using small, adhesive electrodes.
+- You will be connected to an electrocardiogram (ECG) monitor that records the electrical activity of the heart.
 Your vital signs (heart rate, blood pressure, and breathing rate) and neurological signs will be monitored during the procedure.

-A catheter will be inserted into the artery in your groin using a guide wire.
+- A catheter will be inserted into the artery in your groin using a guide wire.
 The catheter will be guided through the blood vessel into the brain using fluoroscopy (a special type of X-ray, similar to an X-ray "movie").

-The aneurysm will be measured and its shape and other characteristics will be determined and recorded.
+- The aneurysm will be measured and its shape and other characteristics will be recorded.

-Once the microcatheter has reached the aneurysm, the doctor will manipulate the coil into the aneurysm.
+- Once the catheter has reached the aneurysm, the doctor will manipulate the coil into the aneurysm.

-When the coil has been completely inserted into the aneurysm, a small electrical current will be used to separate the coil from the catheter.
+- When the coil has been completely inserted into the aneurysm, the coil is separated from the catheter.

-After the aneurysm has been "packed" with coils, additional X-ray images will be taken to make sure the aneurysm has been sealed off.
+- After the aneurysm has been "packed" with coils, additional X-ray images will be taken to make sure the aneurysm has been sealed off.
 The coil is left in place permanently in the aneurysm.

 In the hospital

-After the procedure, you may be taken to the recovery room or the intensive care unit (ICU) for observation, depending on your particular situation.
-If the coiling procedure was performed for a ruptured aneurysm, you will most likely be taken to the ICU for recovery and observation.
-If the coiling procedure was performed for an unruptured aneurysm and your condition is otherwise stable, you may be discharged home a day or two after the procedure.
+After the procedure, you may be taken to the recovery room or the intensive care unit (ICU) for observation.
+If the coiling procedure was done for a ruptured aneurysm, you will most likely be taken to the ICU for recovery and observation.
+If the coiling procedure was done for an unruptured aneurysm and your condition is otherwise stable, you may be able to go home a day or two after the procedure.